Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 According to the National Alliance on Mental Illness (NAMI), social anxiety disorder can also cause panic attacks.
 But learning about your own symptoms and what triggers them can make social anxiety much easier to manage.

 Social anxiety vs. shyness
 Some people confuse shyness with social anxiety.
-While social anxiety disorder is a diagnosable condition, shyness is better described as a personality trait.
+While social anxiety disorder is an identifiable condition, shyness is better described as a personality trait.

 Social anxiety disorder often disrupts day-to-day life in a way that shyness doesn’t.